TV Tropes Needs Your Help

 - Gambit Pileup: The Kaiel clan have basically been breeding for a better chessmaster.
 When Aesoe, the clan's Prime Predictor, orders the maran-Kaiel brothers to marry Oelita the Gentle Heretic, he knows they'll try to outgambit him, and he's betting he's still better than they are.
 What none of them know is that the Mnankrei clan have their own plans for Oelita and her followers.
 The Mnankrei may not be quite the chessmasters that the Kaiel are, but they have surprise on their side.
 Unfortunately, it seems that the innocent courtesans of the Leithe clan may not be so innocent after all, and for once, they may feel the need to interfere with the plans of the great clans.
 Who would expect that a tiny, beautiful dancer would also be a trained assassin?
 But—that assassin may have plans of her own...

 - Guile Hero: Hoemei.
 In a clan where status derives from making accurate predictions, and clan members are encouraged to manipulate events to make their predictions come true, Hoemei is the second-best predictor/manipulator.
+Or rather the best, just the incumbent has been bribing the auditor.

 - Happily Married: The maran-Kaiel are a happily married fivesome, looking to add a sixth to make their marriage perfect.
 They admit that the odds were against them—Noe was a spoiled brat when she married the brothers, and Teenae was simply too immature and got married for all the wrong reasons, but once they figured out their best roles in the marriage, the whole thing ended up working out beautifully.